uidaholib/data-management-guide/guide/documenting/standards.md

  specification for the social and behavioral sciences created by the Data Documentation Initiative.
 Used to document data through its lifecycle and to enhance dataset interoperability.
-- **Statistical Data and Metadata Exchange (SDMX)**: A self-describing data format that both provides metadata and a method of data transmission.
-It is primarily used in "the world of offical statistics," such as the EU, WHO, UNESCO, World Bank, and US Reserve Banks.

 ### Geospatial